odacristo/phantom-installer/README.md

-# Phantom Masternodes - Base Installation
+# Phantom Masternodes

-Here the base what we need to host comfortable Phantom Masternodes.
+Here you will find the installation scripts for a comfortable setup for the Phantom Masternode solution.

+The setup is divided into the basic installation and the master node installation for each project.
+Everything is script based and you have the whole system functional in 10 minutes.
+Please install it on a newly installed Ubuntu 20.04 server.

 ## Donation